 Asymmetric encryption algorithms use prime factors of massive numbers as the basis for their security.
-It takes a supercomputer far too long to find the right factors to be useful, but it's thought to be easy for a quantum algorithm called Shor's Algorithm.
+It takes a supercomputer far too long to find the right factors to be useful.
+However, experts believe a quantum algorithm called Shor’s Algorithm will find it easy.

-For today's strong symmetric encryption, such as AES and Blowfish, which use the same key to encrypt and decrypt, the news is currently a little better.
-It's thought that initially, quantum computers will have a harder time cracking these, only really halving the time required by conventional hardware.
-So, if you're using AES with a 256-bit key, in future it'll be as secure as a 128-bit key.
+For today’s strong symmetric encryption the news is currently a little better.
+Initially, quantum computers will have a harder time cracking systems like AES and Blowfish.
+These use the same key to encrypt and decrypt.
+Quantum computers will only really halve the time required.
+So, if you’re using AES with a 256-bit key, in future it’ll be as secure as a 128-bit key.